backend-development/backend-development-textbook/source/ruby_commandline.md

 ----------------------------

 A Hash is a datastructure similar to an array.
-An array uses integers as keys while a Hash uses any.
+An array uses integers as keys while a Hash allows any type as the keys.
 Mostly strings and symbols are used:

 ``` ruby
 h = Hash.new